bojanserafimov/dry-run/README.md

 ```

 ## Limitations
-- Not thread safe
+- (fixable) Not thread safe
-- Circumvented by calling a bash script that calls back to python
+- (fixable) Circumvented by calling a bash script that calls back to python, which is a reasonable scenario
+- (unfixable) Easily circumvented with enough dedication.
+Assumes code is not malicious

 Will fix these things if this repo gets some stars.